vlifesystems/rulehunter.com/content/docs/experiments.md

   - height
   - flow

+# Describe rule generation
+ruleGeneration:
   # The fields that can be used in the rules
-ruleFields:
+  fields:
     - group
     - district
     - height

-# How complex the rules should be
-ruleComplexity:
-  # Whether the arithmetic rules should be generated
+  # Whether arithmetic rules should be generated
   arithmetic: true

 # Describe aggregators